 Without the set course menu, we calculated that each person would have had to pay at least $50 each, so it was definitely an amazing opportunity to enjoy some authentic Japanese food without breaking the bank.

 Each plate of food comes with inclusions that complement each other really well, I don’t know how they come up with these recipes but I am truly in awe with how everything is perfectly prepared here.
-The way your tongue waters and your senses tingle when you take each bite seriously feels heavenly, and romantic.

 I love this sake bottle chandelier!
 It looms above the restaurant, making this restaurant so unique.Little details like this go noticed and appreciated.

-3 kind of appetizer – I believe it was taro, kimchi tofu, and vegetables.
+3 kinds of appetizer – I believe it was taro, kimchi tofu, and vegetables.
 At first, we all thought the tomato was salmon which was disappointing, but oh well!
 Can’t really complain when you’re already getting a good deal.
 I enjoyed the taro root dish most, it was really flavourful and crunchy.

 Beef tataki- super fresh, and well seasoned!
 The veggies on top, lemon, and horseradish really brought out the flavours and sauces of the dish.